bobrien-pursuit/project-command-line-inventory-app/README.md

 ## Starting Soap Inventory App

-The Soap Inventory App starts with the following command: 'npm run'.
+The Soap Inventory App starts with the following command: 'npm start'.
 The user will then be prompted until the user types quit to end the program.

 ## Command Line